Sprinklr (NYSE:CXM) Updates Q2 Earnings Guidance

 Sprinklr (NYSE:CXM – Get Free Report) updated its second quarter earnings guidance on Wednesday.
-The company provided EPS guidance of $0.06-0.07 for the period, compared to the consensus EPS estimate of $0.09.
+The company provided earnings per share (EPS) guidance of $0.06-0.07 for the period, compared to the consensus estimate of $0.09.
 The company issued revenue guidance of $194-195 million, compared to the consensus revenue estimate of $196.98 million.
-Sprinklr also updated its FY25 guidance to $0.40-0.41 EPS.
+Sprinklr also updated its FY 2025 guidance to 0.400-0.410 EPS.

 Analysts Set New Price Targets

-Several equities analysts recently weighed in on CXM shares.
-Cantor Fitzgerald reissued an overweight rating and issued a $16.00 target price on shares of Sprinklr in a research note on Thursday, March 28th.
-KeyCorp began coverage on Sprinklr in a research note on Thursday, March 21st.
-They issued an overweight rating and a $19.00 price objective on the stock.
-Oppenheimer reissued a market perform rating on shares of Sprinklr in a report on Thursday, March 28th.
-DA Davidson reaffirmed a buy rating and set a $16.00 price objective on shares of Sprinklr in a research report on Monday, April 1st.
-Finally, Rosenblatt Securities increased their price objective on shares of Sprinklr from $16.00 to $18.00 and gave the company a buy rating in a research report on Thursday, March 28th.
-Six equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, Sprinklr presently has a consensus rating of Moderate Buy and a consensus price target of $16.90.
+A number of analysts have commented on CXM shares.
+Cantor Fitzgerald lowered shares of Sprinklr from an overweight rating to a neutral rating and decreased their price target for the company from $16.00 to $10.00 in a research note on Thursday.
+Rosenblatt Securities decreased their target price on shares of Sprinklr from $18.00 to $14.00 and set a buy rating for the company in a research report on Thursday.
+Wells Fargo & Company raised their price target on shares of Sprinklr from $12.00 to $14.00 and gave the company an equal weight rating in a research report on Thursday, March 28th.
+DA Davidson lowered Sprinklr from a buy rating to a neutral rating and decreased their price objective for the stock from $16.00 to $9.00 in a report on Thursday.
+Finally, Oppenheimer restated a market perform rating on shares of Sprinklr in a report on Thursday, March 28th.
+Eight research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of $14.70.

-Sprinklr (NYSE:CXM – Get Free Report) last announced its quarterly earnings results on Wednesday, March 27th.
-The company reported $0.07 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.03 by $0.04.
-Sprinklr had a net margin of 7.02% and a return on equity of 8.15%.
-The business had revenue of $194.21 million for the quarter, compared to analyst estimates of $188.50 million.
-On average, equities research analysts anticipate that Sprinklr will post 0.17 earnings per share for the current year.
+Sprinklr (NYSE:CXM – Get Free Report) last announced its quarterly earnings data on Wednesday, March 27th.
+The company reported $0.07 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.03 by $0.04.
+Sprinklr had a return on equity of 8.15% and a net margin of 7.02%.
+The firm had revenue of $194.21 million during the quarter, compared to the consensus estimate of $188.50 million.
+On average, research analysts expect that Sprinklr will post 0.17 earnings per share for the current year.

 About Sprinklr